open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 #### Host Metrics Preset

-The collector can be configured to collect host metrics from Kubernetes nodes.
+The OpenTelemetry Collector can be configured to collect host metrics from Kubernetes nodes.

 This feature is disabled by default.
 It has the following requirements: